-The right way, at the right time in the right place
+At the right time, in the right place

 Before making your announcement, you’ll need to decide where and when it makes sense for your customers to get your message.

 When do email feature announcements make sense?
 New features are only new once.
 If you have a time-sensitive announcement to make and you want to reach both active and inactive customers right now, you should send an email announcement.
-Email’s advantage over in-app messages is that it delivers to people outside your app and can drive them back to using it.
+Email’s advantage over chat or post messages is that it delivers to people outside your app and can drive them back to using it.
 Promoting your new feature to inactive users is a great way to re-engage users.
-To increase your email’s chance of getting opened, set your delivery window to send during the days and times that get the best engagement.
+To increase your email’s chance of being opened, set your delivery window to send at times that get the best engagement.